“Which black Copic Marker should I buy first?”

-It’s a common question for beginners— because honestly, if you’re looking at online swatches of Black 100 and Black 110, it’s very hard to tell the difference.
+This is a common question for beginners— because if you’re looking at online swatches, it’s hard to tell the difference between Black 100 and Black 110.

 What’s the difference between Copic Black 100 and Special Black 110?